An apple galette that’s easy enough for a weeknight and rustically beautiful enough for a holiday table.

 Start by rolling the dough the way you would for a pie crust.
 Don’t worry if the edges aren’t perfect.

 Add your apple filling.

 Fold the crust up over the filling.

-Fold the crust up in sections overlapping the fold before all the way around the crust.
+- Fold the crust up in sections overlapping the previous fold, all the way around the crust.

-Bake the galette for 45-60 minutes until the apple is fork tender.
+- Bake the galette for 45 to 60 minutes until the apples are fork tender.